Necrotizing Entercolitis (NEC) from Cow’s Milk Formula in Preterm and Low-Weight Infants

 Science and research have advanced in recent years confirming strong links between cow-based products and NEC and death in premature infants.
 There have been multiple studies since 1990 that have shown an increased risk of NEC in this population from bovine milk-based formula.

-Despite the strong medical evidence establishing the extreme dangers that cow-based products pose for premature infants, Abbott and Mead Johnson have marketed and continue to market their cow-based products as an equally safe alternative to breast milk, and indeed have promoted their products as necessary for additional nutrition and growth.
+Despite the strong medical evidence establishing the extreme dangers that cow-based products pose for premature infants, manufacturers have marketed and continue to market their cow-based products as an equally safe alternative to breast milk, and indeed have promoted their products as necessary for additional nutrition and growth.
 One article estimated that formula manufacturers spent $4.48 billion on marketing and promotion in 2014 alone.